pallets-eco/flask-openid/docs/index.rst

 -------------------------------

 Next we have to define a function that is called after the login was successful.
-The resonsibility of that function is to remember the user that just logged in and to figure out if it's a new user to the system or one with an existing profile (if you want to use profiles).
+The responsibility of that function is to remember the user that just logged in and to figure out if it's a new user to the system or one with an existing profile (if you want to use profiles).